cilium/cilium/Documentation/architecture.rst

 Policy Rules
 ------------

-Multiple types of policy rules are supported, all types following the following simple template:
+Multiple types of policy rules are supported, all types following the simple
+template:

 * **coverage:** A list of labels which the endpoint must carry.
 * **rule:** A type specific rule, the following rule types have been